mondaugen/st-gallen-lyric-extraction-toolkit/readme.md

 gabriel [at] vigliensoni [dot] com

+Usage:

+See tests/ for some example workflows.

 Installing:

+Navigate to the root of the source tree (at the same level as this readme file).

-See clean-alt-build-script.bash.
-You will have to change the CFLAGS export to something like this:
+Set the CFLAGS environment variable to something like this:

 export CFLAGS="-Wall -O0 -g -I/path/to/the/gamera/build/include/directory"

-(see clean-alt-build-script.bash for an idea of what this path looks like) I suggest copying clean-alt-build-script.bash to something like my-clean-alt-build-script.bash and then making the change.
+(see clean-alt-build-script-plugin-testing-env-26-8-13.bash for an idea of what this path looks like)
-Then do:

-chmod u+x ./my-clean-alt-build-script.bash

 you should then be able to install by doing:

-./my-clean-alt-build-script.bash
+./clean-alt-build-script.bash

 See the Gamera documentation related to writing toolkits for more information on how to install toolkits.